jeremiah-c-leary/vhdl-style-guide/docs/generic_map_rules.rst

 |phase_1| |error| |structure|

-This rule checks for the closing parenthesis *)* on generic maps are on their own line.
+This rule checks the location of the closing ")" character for the generic map.

+The default location is on a line by itself.

+Refer to the section `Configuring Closing Parenthesis Location<configuring-closing-parenthesis-location>`_ for information on options.

 **Violation**